 What happens when two creative directors have carte blanche to design a new home from the ground up?
 In the case of husband-and-wife duo Todd and Amy, colorful, interesting, and beautiful things happen.

 Amy and Todd purchased their newly-constructed Smart Tech home a little over a year ago.
-The home is sustainably designed and SM Energy Star rated — and another benefit of purchasing new was that Amy and Todd had the chance to design their interior from the ground up.
+The home is sustainably designed, SM Energy Star rated, and new construction meant that Amy and Todd had the chance to design their interior from the ground up.

 Apartment Therapy Survey:

 Our Style: Graphical.
 We love a well-balanced mix of bold color, pattern, texture and type.
 We try to balance that with warmer, modern elements that have structure and simplicity.

 Inspiration: Since we’re both creative directors, we’re influenced by all kinds of design – typography, architecture, industrial design, fashion, and primarily graphic design.

 Favorite Element: The yellow vintage fireplace.
 It was something that sat under a tarp in my grandparent’s barn in Michigan for years.
 I loved the color and would always look at it and hope someday I’d have a space for it.
 When I got my first place, I crammed it into my Volkswagen Beetle and hauled it to Chicago.
 It’s been with me ever since.

 Biggest Challenge: Trying to keep it simple.
 We are always finding new ideas, artwork and pieces for the house, but in order to keep our simple aesthetic, we try to keep an editing eye and not over-clutter.

 What Friends Say: That it feels like “us.”